Can I put natto on my purple potatoes?

 What is the scientific basis for this diet?
 The macronutrient ratios of the Okinawan diet, at 10% fat, 75% complex carbohydrate, and 15% protein from plant and seafood sources, are consistent with dietary guidelines for many people at greater risk for heart disease.
 Further, Okinawans are some of the longest lived people in the world, and the island of Okinawa is a “Blue Zone,” defined as region where people routinely live to be over 100 years of age.

 For more on the science of nutrigenomics, see our science page.

 Most closely related diet: Vegetarian

 Primary difference with Vegetarian: Both the Vegetarian and Okinawan diet types are plant based (but not plant exclusive) and both deal well with a diet rich in complex carbohydrates like the purple yams from Freida’s.
 The main difference between these two diets is dairy and histamine.
-Vegetarian genotypes are more likely to have issues with histamine and therefore may need to keep an eye on their intake of leftovers and aged foods, especially during seasons where they have allergies or if they’ve taken a course of antibiotics.
 By contrast, Okinawans are able to deal well with histamine, but are very likely to be lactose intolerant, so dairy is off the menu.

 Biggest challenge: Making a plant based diet work for each individual Okinawan.
 The fat and carbohydrate metabolism score indicate that Okinawans are best suited to a largely plant based diet.
 This means at least 5 days per week of Vegetarian eating.
 However, the key for each Okinawan is to determine just how plant based they need to go for optimal health.
 In some cases, as when heart disease has already reared its head, this may mean a strict Vegan diet.
 However, other Okinawans will find benefit from the addition of some fish and eggs a couple days a week.